connectivecpp/chops-net-ip/README.md

 ### General Usage and Design Model

-Chops Net is generally a "create network entity, provide function objects and let them do the work" API for incoming data, and a "send and forget" API for outgoing data.
+Chops Net is (in general terms) a "create network entity, provide function objects and let them do the work" API for incoming data, and a "send and forget" API for outgoing data.

 For incoming data, an application provides callable function objects to the appropriate Chops Net object for message framing (if needed), message processing, and connection state transitions.